Blockchain and Evidence Law

 I believe lawyers should position themselves at the forefront of this technological drive forward.

-Adv.
+About the Author Adv.
 Nimrod Tauber is a founding partner and head of the Cyber & Internet Law and Corporate departments of the Aloni-Davidov Tauber Law firm.

 As head of the Cyber & Internet Law department, Adv.
 Tauber acquired a wide range of expertise tailored to meet the needs of the firm client’s in this ever evolving and far reaching legal field.
 He has a strong technological and business background with deep understanding of the cybersecurity, online commerce, marketing and advertisement Industries.